entrepeneur4lyf/kwaak/README.md

 embedding_model = { name = "bge-m3", vector_size = 1024 }
 ```

 For both you can provide a `base_url` to use a custom API endpoint.
+The `api_key` can be set per provider, or globally.

 You can mix and match models from different providers for different tasks.